Conditions and diseases

 What is it?

-With movement disorders, there is a problem in the brain or brain stem that leads to abnormal movement.
-This can include reduced movement (e.g. too slow) or to much movement (e.g. tremors).
+In movement disorders, there is a problem in the brain or brain stem that leads to abnormal movements.
+It may involve too little movement (e.g. too slow) or too much movement (e.g. tremors).

 Characteristics

-The most famous movement disorder is Parkinson's disease, in which the nerves inside and outside the brain are damaged.
+The most famous movement disorder is Parkinson's disease, Nerves inside and outside the brain are damaged.

 • shaking